fish-shell/fish-shell/doc_src/cmds/bind.rst

 Terminal Limitations
 --------------------

-Unix terminals, like the ones fish operates in, are at heart 70s technology.
+Unix terminals, like the ones ghoti operates in, are at heart 70s technology.
 They have some limitations that applications running inside them can't workaround.

 For instance, the control key modifies a character by setting the top three bits to 0.
 This means: